Prismatic cohomology and de Rham-Witt forms: De Rham--Witt forms

-As we mentioned in the introduction if the statement of Question \ref{main} is true one requires that for any prism $(A, I)$ there is a canonical map The construction of these maps is contained in this section.
-We also give the necessary information on the de Rham-Witt complex following \cite{Ill} and \cite{LZ}.
-The section ends by the application of the higher Cartier isomorphism to some form of the de Rham-Witt comparison for crystalline prisms.
+The construction of these maps is contained in this section.
+The alternative construction is contained in Appendix~\ref{appendix}.
+We also present the necessary information on the de~Rham--Witt complex following \cite{Ill} and \cite{LZ}.
+The section ends with an application of the higher Cartier isomorphism to some form of the de~Rham--Witt comparison for crystalline prisms.